Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions

-For protocol (II) (lower row in Fig. \ref{fig:bimodalDiagrams}) we observe 2 main differences with respect to protocol (I) simulations.
-The first one is detectable for positive $\lambda_2$: the FS regime extends to quite negative $\lambda_1$ values where it abruptly desynchronizes for values $\lambda_2^{(PS)} \simeq - \lambda_1/2$, as expected from the mean-field analysis.
-The numerical simulations indeed show a linear dependence of the critical $\lambda_2^{(PS)}$ value for the destabilization of the FS state versus the corresponding $\lambda_1$, but the slope of this critical line is definitely larger.
 The second difference concerns the emergence of BCs at sufficiently negative $\lambda_2$.
-As already discussed in detail in Section \ref{mean}, these states emerge perfectly symmetric at large $\lambda_1$ and destabilize due to a SN bifurcation at some smaller $\lambda_1^{(D)}$ value of the parameter.
-The SN-lines are clearly visible in the panels (d,e,f), at sufficiently negative $\lambda_2$ and positive $\lambda_1$, as a discontinous variation in $R_1$ leading from a lower to a higher value of the order parameter by decreasing $\lambda_1$.
-This is due to the fact that the BCs find themselves in phase opposition at the SN (i.e. with an angular distance $\gamma=\pi$).
-Immediately after, the clusters rearrange at a different angle distance in a configuration characterized by a higher level of synchrony that can eventually include a few oscillators beloging to the other peak of the bimodal distribution.
+As already discussed in detail in Section \ref{mean}, these states emerge perfectly symmetric at large $\lambda_1$ and destabilize at some smaller $\lambda_1^{(\pi)}$ value of the parameter.
+The $\pi$-transition lines are clearly visible in the panels (d,e,f), at sufficiently negative $\lambda_2$ and positive $\lambda_1$, as a discontinous variation in $R_1$ leading from a lower to a higher value of the order parameter by decreasing $\lambda_1$.
+This is due to the fact that the BCs find themselves in phase opposition at the $\pi$-transition (i.e. with an angular distance $\gamma=\pi$).
+Immediately after, the clusters rearrange at a different angle distance in a configuration characterized by a higher level of synchrony that can eventually include a few oscillators belonging to the other peak of the bimodal distribution.